vsrinivas/fuchsia/docs/kernel_invariants.md

-# Magenta Kernel Invariants
+# Zircon Kernel Invariants

-On x86, Magenta needs to maintain the following invariants for code running in ring 0 (kernel mode).
+On x86, Zircon needs to maintain the following invariants for code running in ring 0 (kernel mode).

-These invariants are documented here because they are not necessarily easy to test -- breaking an invariant will not necessarily be caught by Magenta's test suite.
+These invariants are documented here because they are not necessarily easy to test -- breaking an invariant will not necessarily be caught by Zircon's test suite.

 * Flags register: